 You need to register for all courses at the Prague University of Economics and Business through the university information system InSIS.
 No other option!!!

 The pre-registration serves to collect the interests of students in courses.
 If you do not show an interest in the course, you have basically no chance to register it after the pre-registration is closed (only if there are remaining free places in the “Enrolment stage” – see below).

-The pre-registration will be running January 3 – 23, 2020.
+The pre-registration will be running January 2 – January 23, 2024, 23:59 CEST.
 At this stage, students show their interest in the courses they wish to study.
 It is absolutely necessary to pre-register for courses she/he would like to take.
 It is possible to pre-register also for a course, for which the system displays “there is no free capacity anymore”.
 Since the pre-registration is a system of orders, there is no time competition among students, there is no first come first served basis – you can pre-register the courses also on the last day and it will have no impact on your participation at the courses.

 If you miss the pre-registration – you will have no courses to study at the University!!

-You should choose courses for at least 15 ECTS (a maximum of two intensive courses!).
+You should choose courses for at least 20 ECTS.

 Be careful!!
 If you order more courses and you get them confirmed during the automated registration, you have to study them!
-If not, it means you failed and you will have the grade written on your Transcript of Records (that will be sent to your home university directly).
-We recommend to register the courses you really want/need to study, and if, after the first automated registration you won’t get them, you can register them during the registration period if there is a free spot.
+If not, it means you failed and you will have the grade written on your Transcript of Records.
+We recommend registering the courses you really want/need to study, and if, after the first automated registration you won’t get them, you can register them during the registration period if there is a free spot.

 The video link above will take you to the Pre-Registration video guide.
 To be able to view the video, you will need to sign in to Office 365 using your InSIS firstname.lastname@example.org.

 Automated registration is a process where the student is not involved.
-During this time, the registration to courses is not open.
+During this time, the registration for courses is not open.